optimizely/csharp-sdk/README.md

 ## Use the C# SDK

-See the Optimizely Feature Experimentation [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0-full-stack/docs/csharp-sdk) to learn how to set up your first Csharp project and use the SDK.
+See the Optimizely Feature Experimentation [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0-full-stack/docs/csharp-sdk) to learn how to set up your first C# project and use the SDK.

 ### Initialization